bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/maintain-an-application.md

 ### Databases
 Setting up databases in OpenShift requires careful consideration.
 They need to be configured for high availability and replication.

-Refer to the provided documentation for detailed instructions on how to properly manage and maintain HA databases with these requirementsL
+Refer to the provided documentation for detailed instructions on how to properly manage and maintain HA databases with these requirements.
 * [High availability database clusters](https://docs.developer.gov.bc.ca/high-availability-database-clusters/)
 * [Open-source database technologies](https://docs.developer.gov.bc.ca/opensource-database-technologies/)
 * [Database backup best practices](https://docs.developer.gov.bc.ca/database-backup-best-practices/)